 Career & Technical Education (CTE)

-2016-17 Training Sessions for Administrators – For information about the 2016-17 Video Training Sessions for Administrators, visit the Professional Development Page.
-You can also find the link in the menu to the right under Administrative Support.
+For information about the 2020-21 Video Training Sessions for Administrators, visit the Professional Development.
+You can also find the link in the menu to the right under Program Administration & Management.

-Career and technical education programs in Virginia public schools serve more than 550,000 students in grades 6-12.
+Career and technical education (CTE) programs in Virginia public schools serve more than 640,000 students in one or more CTE courses in grades 6-12.
 These programs are designed to prepare young people for productive futures while meeting the commonwealth's need for well-trained and industry-certified technical workers.

 Virginia acknowledges the importance of career and technical education to students and the commonwealth through diploma seals awarded by the Board of Education, by recognizing industry credentialing in its diploma requirements, and through the use of Career Pathways as an integral part of the newly required Academic and Career Plan.

 Career Clusters Sample Plans of Study – a resource to assist CTE administrators and school counselors in developing student academic and career plans of study for successful transitions between secondary and postsecondary education for each pathway within a career cluster.
 The sample plans of study template meets all the state and federal requirements.